You come home to an open front door, a ransacked house, and missing valuables. How did a burglar know you’d be gone? How did they get in?

 So, if you want to keep me out, store your ladder in the basement or a locked garage.
 And call your security company to wire upper-story windows into your alarm system.

 Can’t tell you how much fun I have driving around neighborhoods on trash day (especially after big gift holidays) when the empty boxes on the curb reveal what wonderful new toys you have.
-Your thoughtfulness made it possible for me to land a new laptop and a flat-screen television in one easy trip to your home!
+That made it possible for me to land a new laptop and a flat-screen television in one easy trip to your home!

 Next time, break down the boxes and conceal them in the recycling or trash bins.

-A little free advice: Relocate the mirror so your alarm system isn’t visible if someone else would peer through a window.
+A little free advice: Relocate the mirror so your alarm system isn’t visible if someone peers through a window.

-Next time, hire someone you trust to mow regularly, pick up around the doorstep, open and close various window shades, and turn different lights on and off (or put a few on timers).
+Hire someone you trust to mow regularly, pick up around the doorstep, open and close various window shades, and turn different lights on and off (or put a few on timers).
 One more thing: Lock any car you leave in the driveway, or I can use your garage door opener to get in quickly.

 You may want to invest in a wall safe, which I rarely attempt to open.
 Or, rent a lock box at your bank.

-P.S.
 For more tips, see our list of low-cost tricks to fool burglars.
 Did you know there's a gizmo that mimics the glow of a TV?